 Liability for 911 agencies continues to be a nationwide concern that can result in costly legal actions.
 Every time an emergency called is answered, it is logged, and details are admissible in court.
-As stewards of the public trust, it is every call center’s responsibility to lower potential agency liability as much as possible while providing the best possible services to your community.
+As stewards of the public trust, it is every call center’s responsibility to mitigate potential agency liability as much as possible while providing the best possible services to your community.

 The most effective way to lower agency liability is by having qualified and well-trained employees who consistently follow and implement documented up-to-date standards.

-There are many ways that dispatch centers can become liable, and good public safety personnel must be aware of them all.
+There are many ways that dispatch centers can become liable, and public safety personnel must be aware of them all.
 Some of the main ways include:

 - Failure to Train

 - Inappropriate or insufficient response

 - Failure to deliver the “Current Standard of Care”

 - Vicarious Liability